MechanicalRock/mechanicalrock.github.io/_posts/2022-05-30-fine-grained-access-control-for-multitenancy.markdown

 Context objects can be modified to include custom parameters that can then be accessed during run time.
 With this in mind, it should be relatively straight forward to use the application's Lambda Authoriser to forward the retrieved `tenantID` as a custom parameter within the JSON output of the Lambda Authoriser.

-When downstream lambdas are invoked they cam access the context object as a key within the event object.
+When downstream lambdas are invoked they can access the context object as a key within the event object.
 Take for example the following sample lambda event object.

 `Remember to remove calls to console.log() if you are logging sensitive information `